Mast Hardware and Accessories

 Sometimes it isn’t practical, or desirable, to use guy ropes to hold up a mast.
 This may not be a problem for a permanent installation, but short-term portable operation may require something simple and quick.
 The easiest approach, of course, often is to secure the mast to a sign post, fence, or other existing object using bungee cords, rope, straps, tie wraps, or duct tape.
 Other times I have simply leaned the mast against the side of a building or tree.

 Various types of tripods are commonly used to hold portable masts.
 A tall mast (especially with any sort of wind loading on top, like a VHF beam) can generate a lot of leverage, so the tripod may require extra weights and/or extensions on the legs to keep it from falling over.
-Those designed for cameras may be too light, while those for mounting speakers or other large items.
+Those designed for cameras may be too light, while those for mounting speakers or other large items have been used.
 I have some of the tripods designed for roof mounting of TV antennas, and these often will require that the feet be bolted to longer horizontal boards for masts more than about 6 m (20 ft) high, depending on conditions.

 Another common portable approach is a “drive-on mount”, where one tire of a vehicle is used to hold a mount in place.
 The mount can have a piece of pipe that fits inside the mast or around the outside, or a vertical leg that the mast can be attached to using bungee cords or straps.
 Again, there can be a lot of force at the base, depending on the height and loading of the mast, and the mount (and the mast) must be able to withstand this.